UTHSCSA-CIRD/paper01_rai/README.md

 * `example.config.R`: Local settings, e.g. paths to raw data files.
 * `DataVisualization.R`:
 * `SummaryTables.R`:
+* `ForPoster.R`: Draft of the AMIA 2019 poster if we end up submitting it.
 * Non-code
     * `cpt_dictionary.csv`: A table matching CPT codes with any information we need to have associated with them.
 Currently these are:
         * `dataset_column_names` : a misnomer, put in for compatibility with our function `v()`.
 What it actually contains is the actual CPT code.
 When there's time we'll update `v()` to expect a different index column name.